matthew-a-white/AirportInfo/README.md

 # AirportInfo

-Link to site:
-http://matthewawhite.github.io/airportinfo/
+Load below link to get to use app. http://matthewawhite.github.io/airportinfo/

 NOTE:
 The API used to obtain the necessary information seems to be deprecated as no information is no longer available.

 # Issues
-The API used to obtain the necessary information seems to be deprecated as data is no longer being published by the API (check for a change of the API implementation).
+The API used to obtain the necessary information seems to be deprecated as data is no longer being published by the TSA (check for a change of the API implementation).

 # Future Improvements
 Display information regarding parking spaces available at airport.